Go back

 Testing & COA guidance

-- Look for products with Certificates of Analysis (COA) from accredited labs. - Verify that the COA includes cannabinoid profiles and contaminant testing. - Ensure that the testing date is recent to guarantee product quality.
+- Look for products with Certificates of Analysis (COAs) from third-party labs. - Ensure lab tests confirm the absence of harmful contaminants. - Check that the COA includes cannabinoid profiles for transparency.

 What to buy